SanDPyth/finalCapstone/README.md

 Click on "<> Code" button in this repository.\
 Click "Download zip"\
 Unzip Files\
+You will have to install Python to be able to run "inventory.py".\
 And you are done!

 ---

 ### * How to Use. <a name="use"></a>

-Run "inventory.py".
+After installing python Run "inventory.py".
 You should see the following:

 ```
 >>> Starting Shoe Inventory Managemnet System <<<